Hyper-Personalization vs. Personalization: Hyper-Personalizing the Customer Experience

 When you hyper-personalize, you create exceptional customer experiences that constantly take into consideration and adapt to the people using your apps, their job roles, their needs, their backgrounds, and their preferences.

-Let’s get back to the hyper-personalization example of the fitness tracker.
-The more data you have, the more personalized (read: hyper) you can make it.
+An example of hyper-personalization is a fitness tracker.
+The more data you have, the more personalized (hyper) you can make it.

 Getting empirical data from gyroscopes or pressure sensors can give you info on how individual users prefer the orientation of their UI.
 It could also give you an idea of what a good distance is for someone who just started marathon training versus someone who is an experienced marathon runner.
 Getting that data lets you then serve it up to others in similar positions.
 Or maybe someone is trying to lose/gain weight.
 Depending on body types, injury history, and other life contexts, the information your fitness tracker is going to offer will change.
 The more you understand your users, the better you’ll serve your users.